rohithasrk/google-code-in-sample-tasks/README.md

 ## Create your first pull request

 This issue is more about getting familiar with Git and Github.
 You are required to try out this tutorial at https://try.github.io/levels/1/challenges/1.
 After doing this exercise locally, create a repository and push code to github.
-Fork this repo and add your Github link to `/gci/your_name/README.md`
+Fork this repository and add your Github link to `/gci/your_name/README.md`.
+Send a [Pull request](https://help.github.com/articles/about-pull-requests/) and get it merged.

 - Tags: easy, Git, Github
 - Categories: Coding, Documentation/Training